dl6nm/path-tree-generator/README.md

 ### Examples

+_Don't like to read all this text and wan't to get started?_
+_Then you will find some examples in the [examples](examples) direcotry in this repository._

 All the following examples are using the same `PathTree` instance assigned to the variable `pt` as follows:

     from path_tree_generator import PathTree